Malacca Cafes: 10 Unique-Style Cafes in Malacca Old Town

 We cafe-hopped in Melaka old town on our last few trips and discovered many cafes with rustic, homely and artful ambiences.
-You will not be able to experience the rusticness in the modern cities.
-We also paid attention to new kids on the block.
+You will not be able to experience the rusticity of these cafes in modern cities.

 The Stolen Cup is located along Jonker Street, a convenient place to rest your legs and have some beverage or order take-aways.
 The interior of this little cafe is nicely decorated with painted wooden planks, posters and old clocks, giving it a rustic look and feel.
 The cafe plays Bossa Nova in the background.

 The friendly staff make great coffees with toasted, crispy croissants.
 Their barista's specialty is the gula Melaka coffee, where palm sugar (gula Melaka, a local product) is added to cappuccino (using local coffee) to give it some additional flavour.
 Another specialty is their Curacao coffee.
 Curacao is a liqueur flavoured with the dried peel of laraha citrus fruit (similar to orange) found in Curacao.
 The citrus-coffee is really unique.

 Read: Malacca Cafe: The Stolen Cup Cafe @ Melaka Old Town (2022)

 3. Alley No. 5 - Moved

 Alley No. 5 is located along a desolated alley towards Pedestrian Bridge Kumpung Jawa, tucked away from the bustling streets of Jonker old town.
 The interior is decorated with exhibits from the old days.
 The owner also runs The Bridge Loft, a guest house right above the cafe.
 This guest house is a single bedroom unit that can accommodate up to 6 person.
 So nice to wake up to the aroma of coffee every morning.